Skip to main content

 NEXT_PUBLIC_TOLGEE_API_URL=https://app.tolgee.io

-Then wrap your main component with TolgeeProvider component.
-Import the localization data and provide them to TolgeeProvider using staticData prop.
+Import the localization data and provide them to the TolgeeProvider using the staticData prop.

 info

-useTolgeeSSR function was added in SDK version 5.5
+useTolgeeSSR function was added in the SDK version 5.5

 import { useState } from 'react';